 Apply to extend your visit to Sweden

-If you are visiting Sweden and wish to stay longer than the period granted in your entry visa, your first step should be to apply for an extension to your visa.
+If you are visiting Sweden and need to stay longer than the period granted in your entry visa, your first step should be to apply for an extension to your visa.
 If this is not possible as you have already been granted 90 days’ stay on a visa, you can instead apply for a visitor´s residence permit.
 This also applies if you are a visa-free visitor and wish to stay longer than 90 days.

 Extending a visa